microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/scenarios/postmessage.rst

     :param string msg: A string (or JSON object) that contains the message data.
     :param string targetOrigin: Specifies what the origin of ``otherWindow`` must be for the event to be dispatched.
-Office Online requires an actual domain to be specified.
+        This value will be set to the :term:`PostMessageOrigin` property provided in :ref:`CheckFileInfo`.
 The literal string ``*``, while supported in the PostMessage protocol, is not allowed by Office Online.

 Message format
 --------------